jdbodyfelt/weta-skills-test/README.md

 # weta-skills-test

 This repo holds output for JD Bodyfelt's skills test, requested by Sherryn Hunt in consideration of my candidacy at Weta Digital for Full Stack Senior Web Developer.
+This code was developed in VS Code running on an Ubuntu 20.04 box under Python 3.9.6.

 ## Original Problem Statement